 How do I choose the right person?

 It may take some time to find the right professional, says Torabi, who recommends interviewing at least four or five planners before making a decision.
 The first meeting is typically free of charge.
-“In that meeting you should ask a lot of questions and the planner should show interest in you, your goals, and needs,” says Torabi.
+“In that meeting, you should ask a lot of questions and the planner should show interest in you, your goals, and needs,” she says.

-McLay echoes her advice, suggesting that singles and couples meet with several planners with the goal of finding someone you’re comfortable being honest with — there’s a “personal” in “personal finance,” after all — and who listens to what you’re saying.
+McLay echoes her advice, emphasizing the importance of finding someone you’re comfortable being honest with — there’s a “personal” in “personal finance,” after all — and who really listens to you.

 Should I work with a fee-only advisor, or one who works on commission?